 Bags in round or barrel shapes make a great style statement, but they can seem intimidating when you’re new to sewing.
 If you’ve passed over these projects before, it’s time to stop, look, and listen.
 We’ve cleverly adapted the construction of this duffle to allow you to do the majority of the steps with flat pieces.
-3-D is great when watching the new Star Wars movie, but flat is friendlier for sewing.
+3-D is great when watching the latest super hero movie, but flat is friendlier for sewing.

-The striking Geo Pop Canvas 2 fabric by Emmie K for Robert Kaufman Fabrics was the perfect choice for this project, so much so, we named the bag after it!
+The striking Geo Pop Canvas 2 fabric by Emmie K for Robert Kaufman Fabrics was a perfect choice for this project, so much so, we named the bag after it!
 It’s bright and fun with a retro energy, and the canvas weight helps the bag hold its circular shape.
+Although this particular collection is an older one and so can be harder to find at retail, the options in lightweight canvas are many and varied.
 Could you use solids?
 Of course, but with such colorful options out there, why not go for bold?!

 Two different types of interfacing work together to create the best structure.
-Pellon’s woven Shape Flex fusible is a mid-weight that gives the main body of the bag and the exterior pockets good stability without being too rigid.
-Then, on just the round end panels, we used a heavyweight fusible (Pellon Peltex) to provide just the right extra structure to keep the proper dimension whether the bag is open or closed.
+Pellon’s woven Shape-Flex fusible is a lightweight that gives the main body of the bag and the exterior pockets good stability without being too rigid.
+Then, on just the round end panels, we used a heavyweight fusible (Pellon Peltex) to provide some extra structure to keep the proper dimension whether the bag is open or closed.

 We love the piping accents along the end panels and the top of the pockets.
 It’s a sleek finish that really adds to the pro-styling of this bag.
 Even better, it’s all applied when the panels are flat, so application is as easy as possible.
 We also link below to our full tutorial on working with piping.

-All our pieces were fussy cut to make the best use of the gorgeous Geo Pop 2 motifs.
+All our pieces were fussy cut to make the best use of the gorgeous geometric motifs.
 We also fussy cut the exterior pockets to match the body of the bag.
 Although it might seem counter-intuitive, it’s actually almost more important to keep your design straight when working “in the round.”
 If things get off, the curve of the project can call attention to a wonky cut.
+Plus, creative blending of colors and prints plus careful fussy cutting can really take your project to a new level!
 If you’re new to the technique, check out our fussy cutting tutorial.

 Our duffle finishes at approximately 16″ wide x 8″ high with an approximate 26″ circumference.